 How to Ensure Every School Is on the Right Track to Success

-As we enter the second school year since the COVID-19 pandemic began, implementing creative and effective educational strategies in all schools is paramount, considering the variety of attendance options for students.
+Implementing creative and effective educational strategies in all schools is paramount, considering the variety of attendance options for students.
 Some students may be on campus five days a week or on campus three days and virtual two days, while other students may only attend virtually.
 Despite where or how students are learning, the question remains: How are students in your school district staying on track for success?

-A recent Istation study shows that students have experienced a significant slide in performance, particularly in math and reading proficiency.
+An Istation study shows that students have experienced a significant slide in performance, particularly in math and reading proficiency.
 The choice of strategies to address this learning loss will determine the success of every administrator, faculty member, and student.